Canada–Finland relations

 Diplomatic relations between Canada and Finland were established on 21 November 1947.
 Canada has an embassy in Helsinki, while Finland has an embassy in Ottawa.
 There are over 143,000 Canadians with Finnish ancestry and over 2,000 Canadian immigrants living in Finland.

 Both countries are full members of NATO and Arctic Council.
 Canada was the first country to ratify Finland's membership during Finland's accession into NATO, which was finalized on 4 April 2023.

 And Canada is Observer bureau of the BEAC.

 World War II

 On 30 November 1939, the USSR commenced an invasion of Finland.
 Immediately, the invasion became headline news, and the Canadian public were strongly in favor of "gallant Finland".
 About 250 Finnish-Canadians left Canada to defend Finland.
 At first, the idea of leaving Canada to fight in Finland was strongly opposed by the Canadian government.
-This was due to Finland being a supporter of Nazi Germany.
 About 3 months later, the Canadian government completely changed their minds and rather supported the idea.

 Canada also sent food supplies, clothing and blankets to accompany the Finnish-Canadian fighters, but the 250 fighters did not reach Finland before 13 March, when the armistice was signed.